NALLEN1381/DNPSPSquires/README.md

 Are there any previous studies that use your same intervention?
 Synthesize and cite the literature in this section (3 pages maximum for problem description and available knowledge sections?

 ```
+How well does the following text discuss each of these elements?
 What evidence is cited in the following text to answer each of these questions?
 What is currently known about the problem in general, including relevant previous studies?
 Who is affected by the problem?
 What are the impacts of the problem?
 How does the problem affect those individuals?
 When is it a problem?
 Why is it a problem or why does the problem matter?
 What are the costs or the other negative impacts of the problem?
 How prevalent is the problem or how many people are affected?
 Are there any existing trends that contribute to the problem?
 Are probable causes of the problem identified?
 Are there any formal standards related to this problem?
 How are the main concepts relevant to the problem defined?
 Is any supporting literature or evidence cited?
 What are effective interventions from the literature that are known to address this problem? "[Paste the text you want evaluated here.]"”

 ```